Why testing conditional independence is so hard?

 Takeaways: why CI is hard both theoretically and practically

-Conditional independence testing is difficult for structural, not accidental, reasons:
+Conditional independence testing is difficult for structural reasons:

 1. Dependence can hide in subtle structure.